streamlink/streamlink-twitch-gui/README.md

 ## Description

-As the title already says, this is just a GUI on top of the [Livestreamer][Livestreamer] application.
+As the title already says, this is just a GUI on top of the [Livestreamer][Livestreamer] CLI application.
-So if livestreamer is not installed on your system, you won't be able to watch streams at all.
-There are still some core features missing at the current stage of development, but simple browsing and watching streams is working fine.
+There are still some core features missing at the current stage of development, but the most important parts are working fine.

+---

+## Download

+[Here you can find the list of all recent releases.][Releases] **Please note**: [Livestreamer][Livestreamer] has to be installed on your machine to be able to watch any stream, so please do this *before* starting the application.

 ---